misho-kr/mesos-aurora-restful/DESIGN.md

 * It can process requests in non-blocking mode that can help the service to scale up

-The Tornado web server accepts REST API requests and delegates them to either the Aurora client code or command-line tool.
-The simultaneous execution of multiple requests is implemented with either threads or external processes managed with [concurrent.futures](http://pythonhosted.org//futures).
+The Tornado web server accepts REST API calls and delegates them either to the Aurora client code or (external) client tool.
+The simultaneous execution of multiple requests is implemented with threads or external processes managed with [concurrent.futures](http://pythonhosted.org//futures).
-The particular options are chosen when the server is started.
+These options are chosen when the server is started by passing the appropriate command-line swithes and arguments.

 #### Start the REST server

-The command below will start the Aurora REST service.
-The paramters that are passed to the executable will have the following effect:
+The command below shows the recommended arguments to start the Aurora RESTful server.
+The parameters that are passed to the executable will have the following effect:

 - The server will listen for requests on port __8888__
 - All requests will be executed by __direct calls to the Aurora client code__